recvfrom/clamav-faq/faq/Installing.md

 #### Available Packages

-ClamAV.msi - base package for clamav, an anti-virus utility for Windows
+* `ClamAV.msi` - base package for clamav, an anti-virus utility for Windows

 #### How to Install

 * simple mode: doubleclick the MSI installer package
-* command line (displays only a confirmation dialog at the end): msiexec /i clamAV.msi /qr
+* command line (displays only a confirmation dialog at the end): `msiexec /i clamAV.msi /qr`

-#### Requirements

-Microsoft .net version 2.0 is required starting with ClamAV 0.92.1

 ### OpenVMS <a id="openvms" class="anchor">&nbsp;</a>